How to Select a Contractor

 The knowledge/experience level of the contractor selected is very important.
 Proper knowledge of construction techniques will ensure a top-quality project.
 The quality of a project is measured in direct relationship to the person who is in charge of its construction.
 Quality subcontractors are not enough.
 The builder must have substantial knowledge of construction to know where problems can occur.

 When choosing a contractor, it is essential that you have complete confidence in the company.
 Will your project be constructed properly?
 Will your project include the latest innovations for lasting beauty and durability?
 Will the company be around if you have problems in a year, five years, or a decade from now?
 It’s astounding how many contractors have come and gone over the years—how few companies have stood the test of time and can assure you of getting a premium quality project with a long term commitment to your satisfaction.

 How much do they charge?

-When can they start the project?
+When can they start and complete the project?

-Although doing your research cannot guarantee that you will be happy with the end result, they will certainly increase the likelihood that you will have a good experience with your building contractor and enjoy your project for many years to come.
+Although doing your research cannot guarantee that you will be happy with the end result, it will certainly increase the likelihood that you will have a good experience with your building contractor and enjoy your project for many years to come.